venicegeo/pz-docs/documents/userguide/5-userservices.md

 The acceptable statuses are as follows: `Pending`, `Running`, `Success`, `Cancelled`, `Error`, `Fail`.

-For details on status reporting for asynchronous services, see &lt;Building Asynchronous Support&gt; to see the various types of statuses that can be returned.
+For details on status reporting for asynchronous services, see the <a target="_blank" href="index.html#building_in_asynchronous_support">Building Asynchronous Support</a> section to see the various types of statuses that can be returned.

 ## Getting the Results

 Once the user service has finished executing, the resulting data can be accessed by the Piazza user.
 Using the provided Data ID, users can retrieve the data results by sending a `GET` to the Piazza API data endpoint.
-For details on using this endpoint, see the [Piazza API](http://pz-swagger.venicegeo.io/#!/Data/getMetadataUsingGET).
+For details on using this endpoint, see the <a target="_blank" href="http://pz-swagger.venicegeo.io/#!/Data/getMetadataUsingGET">Piazza API</a>.

 The example below shows an example of job response depicting a successful execution.